sleepypioneer/security_engineering/week_1/week_1_project.md

 ### Control - What permissions do your current credentials grant?
 Can you assume any roles?

+No, I checked the roles and none of them had AWSUserRoleAccess.
+I have read-only access.

 ```sh
 aws iam list-attached-user-policies --user-name corise-readonly
 ```